ubuntu-robotics/ros2-nav2-snap/README.md

 - [localization-config](https://github.com/ubuntu-robotics/ros2-nav2-snap/blob/main/snap/hooks/install#L13) (string, default: "")
 - [navigation-config](https://github.com/ubuntu-robotics/ros2-nav2-snap/blob/main/snap/hooks/install#L12) (string, default: "")

-The `slam-config`, `localization-config`, and `navigation-config` parameters are essential for the proper functioning of these applications.
+The `slam-config`, `localization-config`, and `navigation-config` parameters are essentials for the proper functioning of these applications.

 These parameters must be set either to a local configuration file accessible within the SNAP environment (such as `$SNAP_COMMON`), or to a URL hosting the desired configuration.

 Additionally, a set of configuration_templates is available at `$SNAP_COMMON/configuration_templates`.
-Those files are only meant to be a template, they can be modified and used by setting them to the parameters (e.g. `snap set ros2-nav2 slam-config="/var/snap/ros2-nav2/common/configuration_templates/slam_params_template.yaml"`).
+Those files are only meant to be a template, they can be modified and used by setting them to the parameters.
+An example of using a template for slam-config is as follows:

+`snap set ros2-nav2 slam-config="/var/snap/ros2-nav2/common/configuration_templates/slam_params_template.yaml"`

 In case you want to reinitialize the templates, you can simply issue the command `ros2-nav2.reset-config-templates` which will reset all configuration files.